 Zowie FK1 Review

-The FK series has been out for a while now, so we thought we’d send the FK1 (which is the middle ground model of the FK series in regards to size) to one of our reviewers to see if it still holds up today.
+The FK series has been out for a while now and is a favorite among people who like ambidextrous mice, so we thought we’d send the FK1 (which is the middle ground model of the FK series in regards to size) to one of our reviewers to see if it still holds up today.

 Read our full Zowie FK1 review to find out if it does.